connexcs/docs/circuit-test.md

 * [How to perform circuit test](#how-to-perform-circuit-test)

-# How to perform circuit test?
+# Circuit Test

-To perform circuit test, follow the simple steps shown below:
+Circuit Test helps you perform a test to determine the quality of the route.
+This can also help you analyze FAS, RTP quality, MOS, Release reason, jitter, packet loss percentage & answer delay measurement etc. To perform circuit test, follow the steps below:

 1. Login to your **Connex** account and look for **"DID"** by extending the **"Management"** menu in left pane.